Kraego/STM32-MiniOS/README.md

 # STM32L476_MiniOS
-Demonstration: Wow to implement a preemptive multitasking OS on embedded devices.
+Demonstration: How to implement a preemptive multitasking OS on embedded devices.

 ## Development
 * Hardware: STM32L476G-DISCO Board